WJU ATP Transfer Policy

-Students wishing to transfer to the Wheeling Jesuit University ATEP Program must contact the Program Director, Dave Dennis, early in the recruiting and admission process.
+Students wishing to transfer to the Wheeling Jesuit University AT Program must contact the Athletic Training Program Director early in the recruiting and admission process.
 Transfer admission is judged individually, case-by-case.
 In addition to the University's policies, transfer students should meet the following eligibility requirements:

-If a transfer student should be admitted, he or she will be required to complete a minimum of four semesters of clinical experiences at WJU regardless of the number of didactic class hours that transfer in.
-This essentially allows the student to transfer in as a first semester junior as the highest level.
-Thus, transfer credit is prohibited for clinical experience and clinical practicums, as well as the other major required courses in the Athletic Training Education Program at WJU.
-If a student transfers in at a lower level than the above mentioned, he/she will complete sophomore level practicums as well.
+If a transfer student should be admitted, he or she will be required to complete a minimum of four semesters of clinical experiences at WJU regardless of the number of didactic class hours that transfer.
+This essentially allows the student to transfer as a first semester junior at the highest level.
+Thus, transfer credit is prohibited for clinical experiences and clinical practicums at the junior or senior level.
+If a student transfers in at a lower level than the above mentioned, he or she will be required to complete sophomore level practicum courses as well.